 Excellent study by Charles M. North discussing the evidence of how the tax credit

-program saves money for the state, and therefore saves money for taxpayers.
+program saves money for the

 An article by Sarah McIntosh summarizing how Arizona